>>> UPDATED FOR 2018! <<<

 Follow us leading up to camp…and parents keep on following us once your student is at camp!
 We will use the hashtag #onecamp2018 !!!

-A physician and a registered nurse will be at camp.
+Registered nurses will be at camp.
 They will dispense all medications, treat illnesses and camp emergencies.
 Over-the-counter medications that will be available in the infirmary are Aspirin, Tylenol, Motrin, Aleve, Claritin, Benadryl, Neosporin, Kaopectate.

 *Morning Teaching Time